 Over the years, Israeli missile attacks and ground incursions have also damaged Gaza’s pipelines and sewage treatment infrastructure.
 As a result, sewage often seeps into drinking water, which has resulted in a sharp increase in waterborne disease.

-More than 90 percent of Gaza’s water has been rendered unsafe for drinking.
+More than 95 percent of Gaza’s water has been rendered unsafe for drinking, according to the UN.